jahirfiquitiva/TextDrawable/README.md

 ### Credits

 This is just an updated version of the rather-abandoned [TextDrawable](https://github.com/amulyakhare/TextDrawable/) and applying some of the active pull requests in it.
-Credits go completely to its creator.
+Credits go completely to its creator and the people who has contributed with those pull requests.

 ### How to use